-Among other things: Draft General Plan 2040 would allow up to six units on a single-family lot with no on-site parking.
+Just the facts: Draft 2040 General Plan would allow up to 6 residential units on a single family lot with no on-site parking.

 1) Up to six units would be allowed.